Stonelinks/stonelinks.org/README.md

 - ????
 - Profit

-If you want to see what the end result from this system looks like, check out (my website)[http://stonelinks.org].
+If you want to see what the end result from this system looks like, check out [my website](http://stonelinks.org).